On the Semantic Expressiveness of Iso- and Equi-Recursive Types: Fully-abstract compilation and Approximate Backtranslations

 We adapt the same intuition of previous work \citep{Devriese:2016:FCA:2837614.2837618,popl-journal} in our setting too: it is not necessary to precisely embed target types into the source language in order to backtranslate terms.
 In fact, we need to reason for \emph{up to \com{n} steps}, which means that we can approximate target types \emph{n-levels deep}.
 Thus, concretely, we do not need recursive types in \stlcf.
 Given a target recursive type, we unfold it \com{n} times and backtranslate its unfolding to model the \com{n} target reductions required.

 According to this strategy, the backtranslation of a term of type $\tat$ should have type \emph{unfold \tat\ \com{n} times}.
 During this unfolding, however, things can go wrong.
-Specifically, we do not know at runtime the level of unfolding we are dealing with, i.e., we cannot inspect \com{n} at runtime.
-Thus, we need a way to model failure (as a sort of catchable exception), or, having reached more than \com{n} unfoldings, because in that case we need to diverge. \footnote{ Recall that one of the two terms (\comp{\src{t_1}} and \comp{\src{t_2}}) is guaranteed to terminate within \com{n} steps, so if that does not happen, the other term needs to diverge.
-This ensures that contextually-equivalent terms remain equivalent, i.e., they equi-terminate. } Thus at each level of unfolding, we backtranslate \tat\ into ``\src{\tat\uplus\Unit}'' (we will make this formal below), where the right \Units models failure.
+Specifically, the backtranslated code does not know at runtime the level of unfolding we are dealing with, i.e., it cannot inspect \com{n} at runtime.
+Thus, we need a way to model the term reaching more than \com{n} unfoldings, because in that case the backtranslated code needs to diverge.
+Recall in fact that one of the two terms (\comp{\src{t_1}} and \comp{\src{t_2}}) is guaranteed to terminate within \com{n} steps.
+Therefore, if that termination does not happen, the backtranslated code to diverge; this ensures that contextually-equivalent terms remain equivalent, i.e., they equi-terminate.
+Thus at each level of unfolding, we backtranslate \tat\ into ``\src{\tat\uplus\Unit}'' (we will make this formal below), where the right \Units models failure.
+Then any time the backtranslation code receives a value which inhabits the `right \Units' type of the backtranlation type, it will diverge, knowing that it is not dealing with the term that had to terminate within the \com{n} unfoldings.

 We make these intuitions concrete and formalise the type for \stlcim values backtranslated into \stlcf as \uval{n;\tat} in \Cref{fig:uval} (for \src{B}ack\src{t}ranslation \src{T}ype; the superscript indicates the languages involved, the subscripts are effectively parameters of this type).
 Type \uval{n;\tat} is defined inductively on \src{n} and it backtranslates the structure of \tat\ in the source type it creates.
 At no steps (\src{n}=\src{0}), the backtranslation is not needed any more because intuitively we already performed the \com{n} steps, so the only type is \Units.
 Otherwise, the backtranslated type maintains the same structure of the target type.
 In the case for \matt, the backtranslated type is the unfolding of \matt, but at a decremented index (\src{n}).
 Intuitively, this is to match the reduction step that will happen in the target for eliminating \iso{\unfold{\matt}\ \fold{\matt}} annotations.